 I get the attention deficit thing.
 I discovered that listening to music on my phone and wireless headphones can help focus my mind.
 But wearing headphones means being unaware of my surroundings in situations where sight and sound are essential.

-One thing that frustrates me about where I love is that I see these beautiful scenes on my way to and from the office or while driving around town but the narrow-one-lane-no-shoulder country roads don’t allow for stopping and we don’t have any sidewalks here either.
+One thing that frustrates me about where I love is that I see these beautiful scenes on my way to and from the office or while driving around town, but the narrow-one-lane-no-shoulder country roads don’t allow for stopping, and we don’t have any sidewalks here either.
 It can be a strange site for other motorist watching a car slow-down and stop briefly while the driver rolls down the window and stick out a DSLR camera and lens.
-It works only when traffic is light.
+It works when traffic is light only.

-Sometimes I get lucky and the scene unfolds before me, traffic is light, and the road actually has a shoulder.
+Sometimes I get lucky, and the scene unfolds before me, traffic is light, and the road has a shoulder.
 But still, there is no time to pull out a DSLR, set up a tripod, compose the shot, set camera settings etc. Sometimes, there is just enough time for a grab shot shot on the iPhone.
-It’s the best I can do in that moment.
+It’s the best I can do at that moment.

 Why am I so stuck now?
 Why am I not even trying?
 Why am I struggling to put my “best foot forward”?
 Have I become one of those people who think that a good photo can only be captured on expensive high-end equipment.
 I hope not!!